mcareydsgn/Chromium-Issue-1304217/README.md

 # chrome-issue-1304217
 To test make sure to first install yarn if not already in you local dev enviroment.
 Yarn install will automatically download the required packages.
 Use  `yarn serve` to run the project locally.
 Once app started navigate to http://localhost:8080/dist/ for the index page.
-From there you will be able to see the issue in the Chrome/Edge DevTools Source Panel when you open the webpack:// >> src >> home >> home.vue
+From there you will be able to see the issue in the Chrome/Edge DevTools Source Panel when you open the `webpack:// >> src >> home >> home.vue`.

+Checkout source_panel image in project root.
+This shows what the source is currently.
+It should show the contents of Home.vue.

 ## Project setup
 ```